 • • • • •

 Andrew enjoys helping others use technology in a way that glorifies God.
-He leads the website team at BJU Press and looks for new ways to improve user-experience online.
 He and his wife help with the children’s ministries at their church.
-Along with their two sons, they like to read together about others’ adventures and then go out and have their own.
+Along with their three sons, they like to read together about other people’s adventures and then go out and have their own.